Poll: Americans Don't Trust What They're Hearing From Trump On Coronavirus

 The president rates worst of all groups tested, be it public health officials, state and local leaders or the news media.
 And more Americans disapprove of the president's handling of the pandemic than approve by a 49%-44% margin.
 But that does not differ greatly from his overall job approval rating, which stands at 43%.

-That's largely unchanged from the last survey in February, and 51% still said they approve of the president's handling of the economy, despite the massive slides in the stock market related to the coronavirus of late.
+That's largely unchanged from the last survey in February, and 51% still said they approve of the president's handling of the economy, despite the massive slides in the stock market of late related to the coronavirus.

 Public health officials got the highest level of trust at 84%, followed by those state and local leaders (72%).
 Americans were split 50% to 47% on whether they can trust information coming from the news media or not.